+BBC Learning English - Go The Distance homepage.
+Exam Skills.
+Learning Strategies.
 Simple Book Production.
 A Different Road To College: A Guide For Transitioning To College For Non-traditional Students.
 Inclusive Learning.
 Online Resources - Western Piedmont Community College.
 Math AAA Math Unlimited practice on a comprehensive set of interactive arithmetic lessons.

 We've got strategies for that.
 Not sure what to do when your instructor talks fast?
 We can help.
 Need a tool to get a better sense for your term and how big assignments coincide with each other, with other exams, with social engagements?
 Here's one.
 And, while we know it's great to be able to do the investigation on your own, know that we have trained Academic Coaches who are ready to meet with you and talk through any of this information, or what you're experiencing in your courses.

 Barbara Oakley: "Learning How to Learn" Humanities and Social Sciences - Social Cognition.
 Using Pattern Recognition to Enhance Memory and Creativity - Maria Popova.
 "If seven friends in turn rapidly told him their phone numbers, he could calmly wait until the last digit was spoken and then, from memory, key all seven friends' numbers into his phone's contact list without error.

 " It seems to be the season for fascinating meditations on consciousness, exploring such questions as what happens while we sleep, how complex cognition evolved, and why the world exists.
 Joining them and prior explorations of what it means to be human is The Ravenous Brain: How the New Science of Consciousness Explains Our Insatiable Search for Meaning (public library) by Cambridge neuroscientist Daniel Bor in which, among other things, he sheds light on how our species' penchant for pattern-recognition is essential to consciousness and our entire experience of life.

-In this section, we’ll look at some ways to help you remember better, and at some strategies for more effective studying.
+Humanities and Social Sciences - Social Cognition.
+OpenStax CNX.
 Information processing model: Sensory, working, and long term memory.
 Test Taking.
 Upload TheProjectKnowledge Loading...

 Studying through Active Recall.

 To learn about some of the most seminal experiments that show how stress changes your brain, read this interesting story in Psychology Today.

 This interactive explains how mom rats impact the adult personalities of their pups, based on how much they lick them.

 Academic Reading.
 Self Regulated Learning & Attention.
 Critical Thinking.